mximp/se-limitations-slr/study-assesment-round-II-<ID>.md

 Please list below identified problems/issues/challenges related to symbolic execution.
 Add as many list items 5.x as required.
 Specify _problem description_ and _scope of applicability_ for the issue.
+Also provide the page reference where the problem is found.
 Remove unnessesary items.

 5.1 `???`